H3liaw/H3liaw/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🔭 I’m Web3 Developer.

-- 👯 I’m looking to collaborate on Blockchain postions .

-- 💬 Ask me about Solidity, Smart Contract, JavaScript, git, sql
+- I am a Web3 dev looking to combine everything with blockchain.
+  I have a passion for learning and sharing my knowledge with others as possible as I can. you can ask me about Smart Contracts, rust, JavaScript, git, sql,...

 - ⚡ Fun fact: Me gustan los girasoles.